AndrewBroz/cronli5/README.md

 > ## DISCLAIMER: IN PROGRESS
-> This is a work in progress, and does not yet work generically.
-Do not use
-> until this disclaimer has been removed.
 >
+> This is a work in progress and does not yet work in all intended cases.
+Do
-> If you need something like this now, use [prettycron][prettycron].
+> not use until this disclaimer has been removed.
+If you need something like
+> this now, use [prettycron][prettycron].

 # Cron Like I'm Five: A Cron to English Utility